solana-labs/solana/docs/src/terminology.md

 ## signature

 A 64-byte ed25519 signature of R (32-bytes) and S (32-bytes).
 With the requirement that R is a packed Edwards point not of small order and S is a scalar in the range of 0 <= S < L.
-This requirement ensures no signature malleability and each transaction must have at least one signature at the least for [fee account](terminology#fee-account).
+This requirement ensures no signature malleability.
+Each transaction must have at least one signature for [fee account](terminology#fee-account).
 Thus, the first signature in transaction can be treated as [transacton id](terminology.md#transaction-id)

 ## slot